ElArkk/jax-unirep/docs/improvements.md

 Secondly, robustness:
 we have extensively unit tested the model code, so that others may use it with confidence.
+The code has 96% test coverage, and we leverage Travis CI for continuous integration, such that every change is tested extensively.

 Thirdly, user-friendly APIs:
 Most of our expected user base should be not-so-technical protein engineers.